theo-coder/gmail-webhooks/README.md

 * Then go to the [Google Developper Console](https://console.developers.google.com/) and create a new Project
 * After this, you can add to the project the Gmail API in the library tab.
 * And create an Oauth2 client ID in credentials (Application type : Other)
-* Then, download the json file to your project directory
+* Then, download the json file to your project root and rename it `g-credentials.json`
+* Make sure to complete the `storage.json` file before to run
+* And finally, you can launch the script

 ## Built With